 I have for many years been associated with the Collegium Polonicum – Polish-German academic institution, where I have been a coordinator of the study programs run by the Faculty of Political Science and Journalism.

-I am a member of the editorial board of “Przegląd Politologiczny” (‘Political Science Review’ and “Świat idei i polityki” (‘World of Ideas and Politics’).
-I am also a member of the Polish Association of Political Science, Polish Association of the European Studies and of the Centre for Research and European Education.
+I am a Deputy Editor-in-Chef of “Przegląd Politologiczny” (‘Political Science Review’) and member of editorial board of “Świat idei i polityki” (‘World of Ideas and Politics’).
+I am a vice-president of the Polish Association of Political Science, member of the Polish Association of the European Studies and the president of the Centre for Research and European Education.
 Since 2014 I have been a member of the scientific board of the Academic Foundation IPSO ORDO.

 I have graduated from two faculties: political sciences and management and marketing.
 I completed my bachelor’s degree studies in political sciences at Adam Mickiewicz University in Poznań and in 2002 defended my BA dissertation.
 In 2002 I took up post-bachelor master’s degree studies at the faculty of Master of European Political Studies/Political science, conducted at two universities: Adam Mickiewicz University in Poznań and European University Viadrina in Frankfurt on the Oder.
 In June 2004 I was awarded a master’s diploma at Adam Mickiewicz University in Poznań.
 Concurrently with the political science, I was completing my master’s degree course in management and marketing at the University of Zielona Góra.